btilki/Deploying-a-replicated-MongoDB-StatefulSet-on-Kubernetes-AWS-EKS-using-a-Helm-chart/README.md

 ### 6. Configure and Apply Ingress

-Edit `helm-ingress.yaml` and replace `YOUR_HOST_DNS_NAME` with your chosen hostname (ex: `mongo.example.com`).
+Edit `helm-ingress.yaml` and replace `YOUR_HOST_DNS_NAME` with your chosen hostname (ex, `mongo.example.com`).
 Save and apply:
 ```bash
 kubectl apply -f helm-ingress.yaml
 ```

-Point DNS A record for `mongo.example.com` to ingress controller’s external IP:
+Point DNS A record for `mongo.example.com` to the ingress controller’s external IP:
 ```bash
 kubectl get svc -n ingress-nginx
 ```
-In Route53 (or your DNS provider), create DNS record mapping hostname.
+In Route53 (or your DNS provider), create a DNS record mapping the hostname.
 For quick local testing, update `/etc/hosts` with mapping.

 ---